Self-employed expenses: claiming expenses as a sole trader

 What can't I claim?

-If you're confused about what you can and can't claim - contact us and we will be more than pleased to help you, click the link and Ask us Question, call us on 0500 234111 / 01442 275767 or email@example.com.
+If you are confused about what you can and can't claim then feel free to contact us and we will be more than pleased to help you.
+Click the link and Ask us Question, call us on 0500 234111 / 01442 275767 or email email@example.com.

 You may also find the following pages helpful, if your thinking about making the move to self employment.